Please Note: The Amex EveryDay® Credit Card from American Express is currently unavailable.

 Comparing no-fee cards with those that have an annual fee.

-Imagine a cardholder who spends $20,000 per year, of which $3,000 is at grocery stores and $1,000 a year is spent on gas.
+Imagine a cardholder who spends $20,000 per year, of which $3,000 is at U.S. supermarkets and $1,000 a year is spent on gas.
 Also, let’s assume this cardholder uses the card at least once a day, and can earn the monthly bonus from either card.
 By using The Amex EveryDay® Preferred Credit Card from American Express instead of the standard Amex EveryDay® Credit Card from American Express, this cardholder would earn an additional 12,900 Membership Rewards points each year, worth a minimum of $129 in gift cards or merchandise, and potentially even more when transferred to airline miles (12,500 miles is often enough for a one-way award flight in the US).

 In this example, the cardholder would come out slightly ahead by paying the annual fee, though those with more modest spending might be better off with the standard Amex EveryDay® Credit Card from American Express.
 By taking a closer look at the top cards offered with no annual fee, you can choose the right one for your needs.